 Do what works.
 Think about how you’ve helped each other feel better during a difficult time in the past.
 Was a fun outing a helpful distraction?
 Or do the two of you prefer quiet times and conversation?
 Do whatever works for you both, and don’t be afraid to try something new.

 Ask questions.
-It is okay to ask loved ones for guidance as to how they want to be helped.
-Don’t make assumptions about their wants and needs.
+It is okay to ask loved ones for guidance about how they want to be helped.
+Don’t assume you know their wants and needs.
 This allows your loved one to be involved in their care.

 Support your loved one’s treatment decisions.
-While you may be in a position to share decision making, ultimately it is the other person’s body and spirit that bear the impact of the cancer.
+While you may be in a position to share decision making, it is the other person’s body and spirit that bear the impact of the cancer.
+Their decisions matter most.

 Continue your support when treatment is over.
-This can be an emotional time for many people.
-Despite being relieved that the cancer is in remission (has stopped growing or disappeared), a person may feel scared that it will return.
-The end of treatment also means fewer meetings with the health care team, on which the person may have relied for support.
+Despite being relieved that the cancer has stopped growing or disappeared, a person may feel scared that it will return.
+The end of treatment also means fewer meetings with their health care team, on which they may have relied for support.

-Recommend an oncology social worker or counselor specially trained to offer advice.
-If you think your loved one may need additional support coping with their emotions during this time, suggest speaking with a professional such as an oncology social worker.
+Recommend an oncology social worker or counselor.
+Your loved one may need additional support coping with their emotions.
+Suggest speaking with a professional such as an oncology social worker.

 Coping With Difficult Feelings

-People with cancer often feel emotions such as:
+Your loved one with cancer can feel emotions such as:

 Sadness.
-Sadness can come and go during treatment and after treatment.
-For some people, it can be more constant or last longer.
+Sadness can come and go throughout their cancer journey.
+For some, it can be more constant or last longer.

 Anger.
-For example, people can be angry about the way treatment and its side effects make them feel or about the changes their diagnosis has made in their lives.
+Your loved one can be angry about the way treatment and its side effects make them feel or about the changes their diagnosis has made in their lives.

 Worry.
-Cancer can be one of the most stressful events a person experiences.
-Common worries include fear of treatment not working, of cancer returning or spreading and of possibly losing control over one’s life and future.
-Other worries that existed before the cancer diagnosis, such as work or financial concerns, can add to the stress.
+Cancer can be one of the most stressful events your loved one experiences.
+Common worries include fear of treatment not working or the cancer returning.
+They may worry about losing control over their life.
+Financial concerns and other worries add to the stress.